dbacchet/crt_mods_restorations/sony_kv-13fm12/13fm12_mod.md

 ## S-video

 I also wanted to add s-video, because... well, why not!
-At the end of the day the main purpose of this project was to experiment and learn.
+At the end of the day the main purpose of this project was to experiment and learn...

 The chroma chip can take luma and chroma from the comb filter on pins 9 and 7, that are used for _all_ the input sources, independently from which channel is selected.
 But there are also 2 additional pins (4 and 2) that are used in other BA5 sets for s-video on Video1.
-In order to use the additional s-video input, unfortunately on this set is not enough to just hook Y and C to the chroma.
+In order to use the additional s-video input on this set is not enough to just hook Y and C to the chroma, unfortunately.
 Looking at the schematics of another set with the same chassis and s-video (for example the KV-20FS12), C can be injected directly to the chroma, but Y goes to both the Chroma and the Micom, using a video switch IC that is missing on the 13FM12 and has to be populated along with a few other components.
 The steps that need to be taken are:

 * add the video switch IC1002.
 It's a NJM2534M, and I used one from a donor board in a broken BA5 chassis.
 This chip routes the h-sync to the micom from the right source.